What to Eat with Braces the First Week? 20 Easy & Delicious Ideas!

 Mango + almond milk

-Add oats for fiber (blend thoroughly)
+Add oats for fiber (pulse until well mixed)

 5. Should I avoid crunchy snacks with new braces?